Frank Chaloupka

-Chaloupka received his B.A. in economics from John Carroll University in Ohio in May 1984, and his Ph.D. from the City University of New York in May 1988, specializing in health economics, industrial organization, labor economics, and applied econometrics.
+Chaloupka received his B.A. in economics from John Carroll University in Ohio in May 1984, and his Ph.D. from the Graduate Center of the City University of New York in May 1988, specializing in health economics, industrial organization, labor economics, and applied econometrics.
 Chaloupka directs Impacteen, a collaboration funded by the Robert Wood Johnson Foundation which investigates common threats to adolescent health, such as obesity, substance use disorders, and tobacco use.
 Impacteen is based at the UIC Institute for Health Research and Policy, and collaborators are at RAND, Roswell Park Comprehensive Cancer Center, and other institutions around the country.

 In 2009, Chaloupka was named UIC Researcher of the Year.
 He is the "first winner of the UIC Researcher of the Year award for social science and humanities."

 Chaloupka has a wife Eshell, and three children; Benjamin, Jacob, and Frank.